Who is Lenten Plastics

 Marie Mainard O'Connell, Presbyterian Minster and mother of three first started blogging about giving up Plastic for Lent in 2009--it was really hard, and only sorta successful.
 But what she learned was complex: that while some plastic use is morally good, most of it is unnecessary, wasteful, and indicative of a fundamentally selfish moral outlook mired in sin (yikes! harsh turn there).
 Since then she's become interested in the intersection of faith, consumption and environment, encouraging others to take up the call for the earth--we can be part of fixing this.
 We can still be the stewards we are called by God to be.

 Cat is a Science Illustrator and Unitarian Universalist.
-She started out of college working at the Oklahoma Aquarium working to teach land locked children about the environment and ocean health.
-Cat is a single broke freelancers who is working to make ends meet for herself and two cats.
-This is the first year she is giving up plastics for Lent and she is excited for challenge.
+She started out of college working at the Oklahoma Aquarium working to teach landlocked children about the environment and ocean health.
+Cat is a single graphic designer who is working to make ends meet for herself and two cats in NYC.
+This is her second year reducing plastics for Lent and she is excited for the challenge.